 More progressive law firms are embracing service as a differentiator.
 They’re building on the “We have multiple practices and multiple offices to serve your many needs” by offering “We promise that when one of us knows your business, all of us know your business” or “All of our lawyers adhere to our 3-step process for scoping, adjusting, and communicating so you will never be surprised by an invoice” or “Our continuous improvement culture means that we’re constantly looking for new ways to deliver our services efficiently and cost-effectively” and more.

 While a McDonald’s menu may change around the world, the customer experience of visiting a McDonald’s feels substantially similar in any location.
-Law firms that operate as independent fiefdoms sharing only a logo eliminate substantially client benefits.
+Law firms that operate as independent fiefdoms with partners that sharing only a logo tend to eliminate substantial client benefits.
 Law firms and other legal service providers that embrace process improvement and project management as a way to offer a consistent service posture in any office or practice are enjoying significant advantages.

 Differentiation is critical in a crowded, competitive marketplace.
 Does your law firm offer a unique and specialized skill?
 Does your breadth and depth offer clear advantages to clients?
 Do your individual practice groups enjoy the same positioning, or, more likely, do some practices operate in a crowded space while some occupy more rarified air?
 Do your prices, product offerings, and and service posture reflect what your target clients specifically seek, or does your positioning instead equate to what feels good to the partners?
 Trying to be all things to all people so as not to lose out on a single potential billable hour is a very loud way to broadcast the message, “We’re resolutely mediocre.”